 - Assemble: Transfer the Pear mixture into a 5-6 inch pie dish.
 Sprinkle top with the crumble.

 - Bake for 30 minutes.
 Let cool for 30 minutes before serving to allow the sauce to thicken.

-- Serve: Can be served on its own, as toppings for oatmeal or better yet with Vanilla Ice Cream in top.
+- Serve: This can be served on its own, as toppings for oatmeal or better yet with Vanilla Ice Cream in top.

 Serves 2 – 3